Park Güell: Tickets

 See All Park Güell Ticket Options

-The History of Park Güell - Gaudi's fairy-tale dreamland landscape.
+The History of Park Güell

 Early Vision and Construction (1900-1914)

-The story of Park Güell, also known as Parc Güell, begins in the early 20th century when industrialist Eusebi Güell commissioned Antoni Gaudí for a residential project.
+The story of Park Güell, also known as Parc Güell, begins in the early 20th century when industrialist Eusebi Güell commissioned Gaudí for a residential project.
 The vision was to create a private garden city with 60 luxury properties, intended as a weekend retreat for Barcelona's elite.

 Despite the grand vision, the residential project faced difficulties.
 By 1907, key features like the Grand Staircase, the entrance, and the Hypostyle Hall were completed.
 However, only two properties (Gaudí's house and Güell’s redeveloped property) were finished before the project was abandoned in 1914.